urbit/docs/docs/jetting.md

 	1. rm -rf ~/tlon/mypill.pill
     1. ~/tlon/urbit/build/urbit  -FI zod -A ~/bus/tlon/arvo/ -c zod
 	This should take < 90 seconds.
-	1. If you accidentally exit urbit you can restart it XXX
+	1. If you accidentally exit urbit you can restart it
 1. inside your urbit, from the dojo command line, load the hoon files and compile them into a pill file:
     1. .pill +solid
 	This should take < 90 seconds.